 Features of AMZFinder

 - Feedback Request System: Will send invoices and the follow-up email sequences automatically on your behalf.
 You can customize the emails according to your own rules, set the time and preferred communication channels, and even interact with your customers around the world thanks to the integration with most of Amazon marketplaces.
 The service also includes customizable email templates, including default multilingual templates.

-- Review Management System: Monitors all the reviews and feedback for you, alerting you of any negative ones.
+- Review Management System: Monitors all the reviews and feedback for you, access to the entire review history, and alert you of any negative ones.
 Addressing all issues in a timely fashion is key to improving your store reputation.

 The two systems come with separate pricing plans that address the needs of all Amazon sellers.